-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION rights to a publisher or otherwise contributes with his works to a publication and there are systems in place to compensate for the harm caused by an exception or limitation, publishers are entitled to claim a share of such compensation, whereas the burden on the publisher to substantiate his claim should not exceed what is required under the system in place. those exceptions is shared between authors and publishers.
-In order to take account of this situation and to improve legal certainty for all concerned parties, Member States should be allowed to determine that, when an author has transferred or licensed his rights to a publisher or otherwise contributes with his works to a publication and there are systems in place to compensate for the harm caused by an exception or limitation, publishers are entitled to claim a share of such compensation, whereas the burden on the publisher to substantiate his claim should not exceed what is required under the system in place. provide an equivalent compensation-sharing system if such a system was in operation in that Member State before 12 November 2015.
-The share between authors and authors and publishers.
-In order to take account of this situation and improve legal certainty for all concerned parties, Member States should be allowed but not obliged to determine that, when an author has transferred or licensed his rights to a publisher or a collective management organisation that jointly represents authors and publishers or otherwise contributes with his works to a publication and there are systems in place to compensate for the harm caused by an exception or limitation, publishers are entitled to elaim a share of such compensation, whereas.
-The same possibility should exist for remuneration for public lending, while Member States should remain free to decide not to provide publishers with such remuneration.
-Member States should remain free to
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION private copying and reprography.
+In a number of Member States compensation for uses under those exceptions is shared between authors and publishers.
+In order to take account of this situation and improve legal certainty for all concerned parties, Member States should be allowed to determine that, when an author has transferred or licensed his rights to a publisher or otherwise contributes with his works to a publication and there are systems in place to compensate for the harm caused by an exception or limitation, publishers are entitled to claim a share of such compensation, whereas the burden on the publisher to substantiate his claim should not exceed what is required under the system in place. publishers, with a view to the exploitation of the works contained in their publications and may in some instances be therefore also find themselves being deprived of revenues where such works are used under exceptions or limitations such as the ones for private copying and reprography.
+In a large number of Member States compensation for uses under those exceptions is shared between authors and publishers.
+In order to take account of this situation and to improve legal certainty for all concerned parties, Member States should be allowed to determine that, when an author has transferred or licensed his rights to a publisher or otherwise contributes with his works to a publication and there are systems in place to compensate for the harm caused by an limitations, such as the ones for private copying and reprography:, including the corresponding existing national schemes for reprography in the Member States, or under public lending schemes.
+In a number of Member States the compensation or remuneration for such uses under those exceptions is shared between authors and publishers.
+In order to take account of this situation and improve legal certainty for all concerned parties, Member States should be allowed but not obliged to determine that, when an author has transferred or licensed his rights to a publisher or a collective management organisation that jointly represents authors and publishers or otherwise contributes with his works to a publication and there limitations, such as the ones for private copying and reprography, including the corresponding existing national schemes for reprography in the Member States, or under public lending schemes.
+In several Member States compensation for uses under those exceptions is shared between authors and publishers.
+In order to take account of this situation and to improve legal certainty for all concerned parties, this Directive allows Member States that have in place existing schemes for the sharing of compensation between authors and publishers to maintain them.
+This is particularly important to those Member States that had such compensation-sharing mechanisms before 12 November 2015 although exception or limitation, are systems in place to in other Member States,